Stranger Things, Heroes Of A Different Kind and A Return To The 1980s

 In the early days of the blog I was often surprised by how one post led onto another, as a connection I hadn’t hitherto noticed became apparent by the time I got to the end.
 This happened last time.
 In my very first post I had shared the song Life On Mars? with the video clip of David Bowie in his pale blue suit, as he had passed away the day before on the 10th of January 2016.
 For the blog’s 10th birthday and anniversary of his death I decided to share it again, with another Bowie song at the end of the post, Heroes, chosen mainly because again he was wearing a pale blue suit.
 He was after all voted The Best-Dressed Briton in History.

 So, what’s this amazing connection I hear you ask?
-I had also compared forensically pouring over the Singles Chart back in the ’70s when David Bowie was at his prime with the Singles Chart of today, because we consume our music so differently nowadays.
-Last year the UK Top 10 was awash with hits from the smash Netflix animated film Kpop Demon Hunters and for the last two weeks the actor/singer/songwriter Joe Keery/Djo (the handsome Steve Harrington from Netflix’s Stranger Things) has secured the top spot in the Singles Chart with his song End of Beginning.
+I had also compared pouring over the new UK Singles Chart back in the ’70s, when David Bowie was at his prime, with the UK Singles Chart of today which I have just started to follow again.
+Because we consume our music so differently nowadays with downloads and streaming rather than purely physical copies counting towards “sales”, it can look very different.
+Last year the UK Top 10 was awash with hits from the smash Netflix animated film Kpop Demon Hunters, and for the last two weeks the actor/singer/songwriter Joe Keery/Djo (the handsome Steve Harrington from Netflix’s Stranger Things) has secured the top spot in the Singles Chart with his song End of Beginning.

-Last week I was more fixated on my blog’s anniversary to dive deeper into the effect Stranger Things has had on music consumption, but now that I have, I will have to share it with you.
-For anyone who hasn’t watched Stranger things, why not?
+Last week I was more fixated on my blog’s anniversary to dive deeper into the effect Stranger Things has had on music charts, but now I have, and I will share it with you.
+For anyone who hasn’t watched Stranger things yet, why not?
 It’s a drama set in the 1980s, centred on a group of young people from the fictional small town of Hawkins, Indiana.
 A nearby secretive government research facility experiments on children, and after a young girl called Eleven with psychokinetic powers inadvertently creates a wormhole known as the Upside Down, it connects Earth to a hostile realm.
 It blends investigative drama with supernatural horror, and references the popular culture of the ’80s.
-The final episode of the final season aired on New Year’s Day here in the UK and after an emotional ending where this little gang of misfits saved the world, the song used for the end credits was David Bowie’s Heroes, suggested by Joe Keery himself.
+The final episode, of the final season, aired on New Year’s Day here in the UK and after an emotional ending where this little gang of misfits saved the world, the song used for the end credits was David Bowie’s Heroes, suggested by Joe Keery himself.

 Because of it’s inclusion in this top rated show, Heroes is now back in the UK Singles Chart along with other relevant songs like Diana Ross’s Upside Down.
 The soundtrack contains some of the biggest hits of the 1980s and they have been propelled back to fame, the biggest success story being the Kate Bush song Running Up That Hill used to great effect in Season 4 (written about here).
 After 37 years she finally reached the No. 1 spot in 2022.
 In Season 5, one of the characters is given a cassette tape with Tiffany’s I Think We’re Alone Now and yes, you’ve guessed it, it’s back in the UK Singles Chart.